Mad-LittleRookie/Zhowards.github.io/README.md

-# The account has been closed.
+# The account is no longer in use.

 # Keep Clam and Go Badgers!❤️🤍